-1896 Birthday of Ruth Gordon, later to star on Broadway in dozens of plays, including Ethan Frome, The Country Wife, and her own Years Ago; also in Thornton Wilder's The Matchmaker (source of Hello, Dolly!), and in many films including Rosemary's Baby and Where's Poppa?
-She marries playwright Garson Kanin and lives to 1985.
+1896 Birthday of Ruth Gordon, later to star on Broadway in dozens of plays, including Ethan Frome, The Country Wife, and her own Years Ago; also in Thornton Wilder's The Matchmaker (source of Hello, Dolly!), and in many films including Rosemary's Baby (earning an Academy Award) and Where's Poppa?.
+She marries playwright Garson Kanin.

 1940 Ethel Merman knocks 'em dead in Cole Porter's Panama Hattie, which opens at the 46th Street Theatre for a 501-performance run that introduces the standard "Make It Another Old-Fashioned, Please."

 1949 A new musical based on Alan Paton's novel Cry, the Beloved Country opens at the Music Box Theatre.
 Kurt Weill provides the music for Lost in the Stars, with book and lyrics by Maxwell Anderson.
 The story follows black suffering in South Africa and stars Todd Duncan, Leslie Banks, Warren Coleman, and Inez Matthews.
 Though the musical deals with racism, the theatre actually has a "no coloreds downstairs" policy, meaning blacks aren't even allowed to sit in the orchestra section.
 Receiving a wide variety of reviews—with some critics loving it, and others called it "artful artlessness"—the show runs 281 performances.

 1956 A revival of George Bernard Shaw's Major Barbara opens at the Martin Beck Theatre.
 Charles Laughton directs the star-studded cast, which includes Glynis Johns, Eli Wallach, Cornelia Otis Skinner, and Burgess Meredith.
 The revival runs 29 weeks, racking up 232 performances.